Select the appropriate agent for your device

 Identify your architecture and OS with

-and possibly qbee already provides an agent that works:
+uname -m and possibly qbee already provides an agent that works:

 root@ctr-700-422471:~# uname -a Linux ctr-700-422471 4.9.88-04910-g55e1fe5 #1 SMP PREEMPT Mon Apr 1 07:54:29 CEST 2019 armv7l GNU/Linux

-Most likely we have a package for your platform or you can reach out and we will build it.
+Most likely we have a package for your platform or you can reach out and we can build one.
 Then we cross-compile to your Linux OS and architecture.
 This enables us to run on basically any device that supports basic Linux from full server to limited embedded device.
 We continuously update the library of available agent packages.
 We build specific libraries for devices with customized Linux and provide general packages that will run on many platforms that follow common Linux flavour styles.
-If you run a device which is based on any falvour of Debian Linux you can try the according package for your CPU architecture (e.g. Armhf or AMD64) and in many cases this will work out of the box.
+If you run a device which is based on any flavour of Debian Linux you can try the according package for your CPU architecture (e.g. Armhf or AMD64) and in many cases this will work out of the box.
 We can also provide packages as tarballs.
 Available packages can be seen in our qbee package repository.
 These will be constantly extended.
 For Debian based architectures we have three general packages:

 |ARM 32bit||Debian based||armhf|